stragu/2019-09-30-UQ-R/index.md

 <p id="who">
   <strong>Who:</strong>
-  The course is aimed at graduate students and other researchers, or any staff member interested in being introduced to programming.
+  The course is aimed at members of the UQ community: graduate students and other researchers, or any staff member interested in being introduced to programming.
   <strong>
     You don't need to have any previous knowledge of the tools that will be presented at the workshop.